barseghyanartur/anysearch/README.rst

 =============
 ``AnySearch`` automatically detects whether you use ``Elasticsearch`` or ``OpenSearch`` by looking at which packages are installed.
-However, if you have both packages installed and you can instruct ``AnySearch`` which one do you actually want to use.
+However, if you have both packages installed, you can instruct ``AnySearch`` which one do you actually want to use.
 The way to do that is to set the ``ANYSEARCH_PREFERRED_BACKEND`` environment variable to either ``Elasticsearch`` or ``OpenSearch``.